 The 2021 CPX will take place Monday, February 22nd through Tuesday, March 16th.

 What is the CPX?

-The Clinical Practice Examination (CPX) is a simulated patient-based performance exam, which assesses the application of students’ clinical skills to patient care.
-This cumulative exam includes seven to eight cases similar to those faced in outpatient practice.
-Each case includes a unique patient encounter and a written patient note or oral case presentation.
-The entire exam takes approximately four and a half hours to complete.
+The Clinical Performance Examination (CPX) is a standardized patient-based performance exam, which assesses the application of students’ clinical skills to patient care.
+This cumulative exam includes 10 cases similar to those faced in outpatient practice.
+Each case includes a unique patient encounter and a computer-based patient note.
+The entire exam takes approximately six hours to complete.

 What skills are assessed?

 The following skills are assessed during the CPX:

 - information sharing

 - physical examination

 - diagnostic interpretation